greggman/hft-tonde-iko/making.md

 5. Save the file with the same name as your tileset png except change the end to "-meaning".
 In other words, if you had png called `my-tiles.png` you'd have a corresponding `my-tiles-meaning.tmx` file beside it.

+## Multiple Layers

+You can have multiple layers.
+The first layer named either "Tile Layer 1" or starting with the letters "play" is the **playable layer**.
+It is the only layer in which tiles have a meaning.
+Layers behind that layer will be be drawn behind, layers in front of that layer will be draw in front.
+Be aware that each layer has a cost.
+Too many layers can ruin performance.
+I'd prefer to keep it at 3 layers, one behind, one the player is on, one in front.